 Rajas joined Watsi on May 8th, 2013.
-One year ago, Rajas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Rajas' most recent donation traveled 8,600 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.
+Two years ago, Rajas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Rajas' most recent donation traveled 8,500 miles to support Lydia, a 25-year-old farmer and loving mom from Kenya, to fund burn treatment on her hand.

 Rajas has funded healthcare for 98 patients in 14 countries.